Ypertex/blog/content/articles/who-wins-poker-games/index.md

 >
 > {{<attribution>}}Leonardo da Vinci{{</attribution>}}

-To encourage you to take the risk of having your work appear overly simplistic: At the Swiss Broadcast Corporation [SRG&nbsp;SSR](https://www.srgssr.ch/en/), the approach of simplifying really helped to **narrow the execution gap**.
+Let me encourage you to take the risk of having your work appear overly simplistic: At the Swiss Broadcast Corporation [SRG&nbsp;SSR](https://www.srgssr.ch/en/), the approach of simplifying helped to (at least partially) **narrow the execution gap**.

 Here's how it basically works for us: compress, ask 2+1, gamify.